Skip to content ↓

 Marie achieved a BA Hons in English Literature and Language with a strong focus on both Shakespeare and Children's Literature.
 Her love of storytelling through young adult fiction means she is full of great recommendations to keep any child's love of reading alive.

-She lives in the local area with her family and dog Thor; loves playing Dungeons and Dragons in her spare time and is a trained Mental Health First Aider.
+She lives in the local area with her family and dog Thor.
+She loves playing Dungeons and Dragons in her spare time and is a trained Mental Health First Aider.

 Teacher of English: Maisie Whiting